junxit/us-congress-bills-112/metadata.md

 - 2011-04-15 — Introduced in House
 - 2011-04-15 — Introduced in House
 - 2011-04-15 — Referred to the House Committee on Veterans' Affairs.
+- 2011-04-29 — Referred to the Subcommittee on Economic Opportunity.
+- 2011-05-03 — Subcommittee Hearings Held.
+- 2011-05-05 — Forwarded by Subcommittee to Full Committee by Voice Vote .
+- 2011-05-05 — Subcommittee Consideration and Mark-up Session Held.
+- 2011-05-12 — Committee Consideration and Mark-up Session Held.
+- 2011-05-12 — Ordered to be Reported by Voice Vote.
+- 2011-05-20 — Placed on the Union Calendar, Calendar No. 46.
+- 2011-05-20 — Reported by the Committee on Veterans' Affairs.
+H. Rept.
+112-85.
+Filed late, pursuant to previous special order.
+- 2011-05-20 — Reported by the Committee on Veterans' Affairs.
+H. Rept.
+112-85.
+Filed late, pursuant to previous special order.